LeandroBustos/weather/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+To run this project, you will need to add the following environment variables to your .env file.
+Check `.env.example` for an example.

 | Parameter                  | Type     | Description                                                                                 |
 | :------------------------- | :------- | :------------------------------------------------------------------------------------------ |